 Meet Jim.
 Jim is an employee at Connector World, and a lazy one at that.
 So much in fact, that he’s decided to ‘outsource’ his work to… well, you.
 Actually, his reasoning is that you seem to think his job is some kind of game, which is just plain weird.
 Whatever the case, it’s time for you to connect a bunch of wires.

-Everything start out simple enough, with only a few connectors to manage; nothing too taxing.
-It quickly escalates to involve crazy stuff like metal balls however, and wires won’t pass through these.
+Everything starts out simple enough, with only a few connectors to manage; nothing too taxing.
+It quickly escalates to involve crazy stuff like metal balls, however, and wires won’t pass through these.
 But again, nothing too fancy, even with multiple [connector] types to choose from.
-Oh and they can all be extended indefinitely, so realism has gone right out the window at Connector World.
+Oh, and they can all be extended indefinitely, so realism has gone right out the window at Connector World.
 Almost makes me wanna work there.
 Almost.
 Not really.